aymannc/EgyBest-Downloader/README.md

-* You can add the links automatically to Internet download manager (IDM) and download them ,but if you don't like using IDM or don't have it installed or activated(see Prerequisites for a solution), you can use the built in command line downloader or you can copy all the links and use `add batch download from clipboard` on your favorite download manager .
+* You can add the links automatically to Internet download manager (IDM) and download them ,but if you don't like using IDM or don't have it installed or activated(see Prerequisites for a solution), you can use the built in command line downloader, or you can copy all the links and use `add batch download from clipboard` on your favorite download manager .

 .